-I don’t encourage the use of fertiliser and prefer to nourish the soil with a more environmentally friendly top dressing (see below) instead, but if you feel the need apply an organic autumn formula lawn feed in mid to late autumn (no later than November) to improve the rooting and overall strength of the lawn.
+I don’t encourage the use of fertiliser and prefer to nourish the soil with a more environmentally friendly top dressing (see below) instead.

 Avoid walking on a frosted or frozen lawn.
-This will likely kill the areas you have stepped upon.
+This could kill off the areas you have stepped upon.

 End of March/early April:

 A regular light mowing over winter may be appropriate in milder winters to keep the lawn looking neat and free of leaves, but mowing season ‘proper’ begins once temperatures start rising again towards the end of March, or at the start of April.

 Start by mowing on a high setting.
 Cutting off too much in one go can stress the lawn and create gaps into which weeds can settle and germinate.
 Mow with a collection box and remove the clippings for now: this keeps the lawn free of any debris and stops any long clippings from smothering the lawn and creating gaps.

 Aerate the lawn with either a fork or aerating tool/machine.
 Insert the fork every 20 or 30 cms and lift the turf slightly.
 Using an aerating tool will punch cores of turf from the lawn.
 Remove these cores from the lawn and add to the compost heap.
 Aerating the lawn helps to alleviate the lawn of compaction by being walked on all year long.
 Compaction usually leads to poor lawn growth and moss.